SandeMC/GTAIVSetupUtility/README.md

+# This tool is deprecated.
+Use the [WPF rewrite](https://github.com/SandeMC/GTAIVSetupUtilityWPF) instead.
-# Gillian's GTA IV Setup Utility
+## Gillian's GTA IV Setup Utility
 Semi-automatically installs DXVK and launch options for your GTA IV installation.
 It automatically checks your hardware and what options to use, aswell as accounting for installed mods.

 ## Building